Our Modern Approach

-Materials science and engineering continues to change rapidly as a discipline, with recent advancements in experimental tools for probing the dynamics of material structure and properties, high-throughput multiscale computational methods and materials informatics.
+Materials science and engineering continue to change rapidly as a discipline, with recent advancements in experimental tools for probing the dynamics of material structure and properties, high-throughput multiscale computational methods, and materials informatics.
 At the same time, we become increasingly interdisciplinary and collaborative, allowing the community to seek and answer more innovative and complex solutions to our global challenges.
 Not only do these developments change how we do research, but they change how we approach graduate education.

 - Professional Development and Leadership curriculum, including a Teaching and Communications Certificate

 - Technology, Entrepreneurship and Commercialization Graduate Certificate in collaboration with NCSU’s Poole College of Management

 - Global outreach and engagement opportunities: SciBridge, International Research Experiences for Students

 - Student organizations, including, MSE Graduate Student Association, Materials Research Society, National Society of Black Engineers (NSBE), American Indian Science and Engineering Society (AISES), Society of Hispanic Professional Engineers (SHPE)

 - The region’s most extensive Engineering Career Fair and departmental-hosted industry visitations for exploring job possibilities and finding your future employer.